A mattress that’s old or worn out can do more than leave you tossing and turning throughout the night.

 That can help release some of the pressure on your back for the time being.
 But the better, more permanent solution, experts say, is to look for the best mattress for back pain.

 The best way to get rid of the problems caused by an old, worn-out mattress is simple: Replace it with a new one.
 But with so many options to choose from, how are you supposed to know which sleep surface is the best one for you?
 Here’s a quick breakdown of the basics:

 - Innerspring mattresses: This is your family of standard coil spring mattress, some of which come with comfortable topper materials like pillow or latex.
 They tend to range in firmness, though experts say that people who suffer from lower back pain might do better with a firmer surface.
 Note that innerspring mattresses must be used with box springs, which can trap bed bugs and dust mites.

-- Memory foam mattresses: These mattresses, which are growing in popularity, are made from layers of cushiony foam that respond to body weight and temperature.
+- Memory foam mattresses: These mattresses, which are growing in popularity, are made from layers of plush foam that respond to body weight and temperature.
 Since they mold to the shape of your body, memory foam mattresses are known for reducing pressure points and relieving pain.

 - Latex mattresses: Made from natural or synthetic rubber, these also offer firmness and support.
 That can make them a good choice for those with back pain, however, some people complain that latex mattresses are too firm.

 The best way to tell which new mattress will work best for you?
 Test it out.
 If you’re a side sleeper, pick the best mattress for side sleepers.
 If you’re hitting the store, be sure to spend at least 10 minutes laying on the surface.
 And remember to bring your pillow, which will help to replicate your true sleeping environment as closely as possible.